Macy Rodman

-Macy Rodman (born 1989) is an American singer-songwriter, comedian, podcaster, and performance artist.
-Rodman's style combines punk and rock with 90s inspired club-pop beats, eliciting comparisons to Tori Amos, PJ Harvey, Sinéad O'Connor, Björk, Sia, Portishead, Madonna, Liz Phair, and Courtney Love.
+Macy Lee Brown, known professionally as Macy Rodman (born 1989) is an American singer-songwriter, comedian, podcaster, writer, actor and performance artist.
+Rodman's style combines punk and rock with 90s inspired club-pop beats, eliciting comparisons to Tori Amos, PJ Harvey, Sinéad O'Connor, Portishead, Madonna, Liz Phair, and Courtney Love.
 She has released four studio albums: The Lake (2017), Endless Kindness (2019), Unbelievable Animals (2021), and Scald (2025).

 Early and personal life

 Rodman was born in Juneau, Alaska in 1989 and moved to New York City at age 18 in 2008 to go to the Parsons School of Design.
 She later dropped out.
 Rodman is a transgender woman and started her transition shortly after moving to the city.
-She lives in Brooklyn, New York and was married in November 2024.
+She previously lived in Brooklyn, New York, and has since relocated to Madrid, Spain with her husband, whom she married in November 2024.